linuxlawson/buddy/README.md

 Calculates income and expenses on a monthly basis.
 **Monthly Income - Expenses = Remainder**
-Prints results to screen and saves results to a text file.
+Prints results to screen with option to save to a text file.

 A files `folder` can be created in order to save files to.
 (i.e. - Save as: files/filename)